 2. Attend Networking Events

-There are multiple networking events that you as an (aspiring) entrepreneur can attend, such as pitch competitions, ‘fuck up nights’, panel discussions, startup festivals and summits.
+There are multiple types of networking events that you as an (aspiring) entrepreneur can attend, such as pitch competitions, ‘fuck up nights’, panel discussions, startup festivals and summits.

 If you can optimise for stage time during those events, I recommend you do so as this will facilitate the number of people who will approach you after your pitch, panel or keynote.

 It is very easy these days to win a spot to pitch your startup even at renowned events.

 However, even if you’re not a speaker, I recommend that you attend and speak with a variety of people.

 If your mission is very clear, you can approach people directly and speak to them about your goals and challenges.
 However, if you are a little bit more flexible in terms of your goals, I recommend starting long and deep conversations over a bunch of short and superficial ones.

 3. Engage on Social Media